0x444454/mandelbr8/README.md

 - Quick preview of rendered image.
 - Buffer iterations for second pass optimization.

-The second pass is high resolution.
+The second pass is high resolution (well, for an 8-bit machine ;-).
 Each low-resolution pixel in the first pass is either skipped (based on lo-res boundaries) or treated as a tile composed of high-resolution pixels which are calculated and then rendered.
 The number of tile pixels varies depending on the high-res video mode.
 In Commodore multicolor bitmap mode, each tile is composed by 4x8 double-width pixels.

 ### Hi-res tile color clash optimization